These Sugar Free Oatmeal Cookies are loaded with oats, flaxseed, nuts, fruits and do not have any added sugar.

 How to Make Sugar Free Oatmeal Cookies

-• Prep: Get your oven ready by preheating to 350 degrees F. Line a baking sheet with unbleached parchment paper or use a silicone mat and spray with cooking spray.
+Preheat oven to 350 degrees F, line large baking sheet with parchment paper and spray with cooking spray.

-• Combine wet ingredients: Mix melted coconut oil, vanilla, cinnamon, baking soda and salt.
+2. Combine wet ingredients: In a large bowl, mash bananas with a fork and add melted coconut oil, vanilla, cinnamon, baking soda and salt.
 Add in the flaxseed mixture and whisk well.

-• Add dry ingredients: Add oats and oat flour and mix well.
-Don’t be surprised that your dough will come out pretty thick.
+3. Make the dough: Add oats and oat flour and mix well.
+Don’t be surprised that cookie dough will come out pretty thick.
+Throw in chopped nuts and dried fruit, stir.

-• Bake: Bake for 20 minutes.
-Then remove from the oven and let the cookies cool for a minute before transferring to a wire rack.
-Let them cool completely.
+4. Bake and cool: Scoop cookie batter onto baking tray with large cookie scoop or a heaping tablespoon, then flatten with the back.
+Bake in preheated oven for 20 minutes, then remove from the oven and let cookies cool for a minute before transferring to a wire rack to cool completely.

 Tips for Best Results